 Scott joined Ear Craft after working as the Assistant Manger of Daddy’s Junky Music in Portsmouth, NH until their closure in 2011.
 With a wide array of product knowledge as his disposal, Scott can guide your shopping experience in acoustic and electric instruments, live pro audio, recording equipment, drums, and effects pedals.
 Scott offers a no-pressure, consultative sales experience that lets customers make informed purchasing decisions time and time again.
-Scott is a graduate of the University of New Hampshire where he studied History, International Affairs, and Italian Language.
+Scott is a graduate of the University of New Hampshire where he studied History, International Affairs, and Italian.

 Repair and Service Center

 Jim Hockenhull has been a certified Fender acoustic and electric guitar technician since 2008.
 He prides himself on his ability to build a guitar from the tree all the way to being played on stage.
 He has also trained with Taylor guitars master technicians in Southern California.
 Since then he has been gathering additional knowledge of the fine art of Luthiery, the Taylor Guitars expression system, and the NT neck joint.

 Jim’s fundamental instrument repair philosophy is to stay as absolutely true as possible to the original design of the brands manufacturing technique.
 This guarantees that your instrument will be as original as it was the day you took it home.

 Brian & Stephanie Fischer